os-adv-dev/cordova-plugin-inappbrowser/README.md

 ### OutSystems PS changes
 - Changed flag to allow Back and Forward Navigation Gestures for iOS
+- Added white background color by default to Android

 :warning: This plugin is NOT SUPPORTED by OutSystems